luckdog121380/FedDep/README.md

 This repository contains **only the necessary modifications** for reproducing **FedDep** and **FedDep-CA** proposed in:

-> **Efficient Personalized Federated Learning through Layer-wise Selection and Communication-Aware Optimization**
+> **FedDep：Personalized Federated Learning through Layer-wise Selection and Communication-Aware Optimization**
 > (submitted to *Computing and Informatics*)

 ⚠️ **Important:** This repo is **not a standalone runnable codebase**.